 We have a separately-designated standing audit committee established in accordance with Section 3(a)(58)(A) of the Exchange Act.
 The Audit Committee has authority to review our financial records, engage with our independent auditors, recommend policies with respect to financial reporting to the Board of Directors and investigate all aspects of our business.
-The members of the audit committee are Mr. Horowitz (chair), Mr. Irby and Mr. Ferrara.
+The members of the audit committee are Mr. Horowitz (chair), Mr. Irby and Mr. Matozzo.
 The audit committee consists exclusively of directors who are financially literate.
-In addition, each of Mr. Horowitz and Mr. Ferrara is considered an "audit committee financial expert" as defined by the SEC's rules and regulations.
+In addition, Mr. Horowitz is considered an "audit committee financial expert" as defined by the SEC's rules and regulations.
 All members of the Audit Committee currently satisfy the independence requirements and other established criteria of Nasdaq.